keltonsantos/dataanalysis/tableau_project.md

 <img src="images/projects/Mass_tableau/scatter.PNG?raw=true">

-## Conclusion
+## 📓 Conclusion

 The State of Massachusetts has 1,861 schools and 953,859 students;
 Four schools passed the 4th grade math threshold set by the board school;
-The average class size is 18 students;
+The average class size is 18 students per class;
 There is no strong correlation between class size and class attendance.

 <img src="images/projects/Mass_tableau/dashboard.PNG?raw=true">

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+Thank you for reading, if you have any feedback feel free to conect with on [LinkdIn](https://www.linkedin.com/in/kelton-garcia-santos-a75060b3/)